Manual Import

 - Point to a parent folder containing multiple book subfolders — Narratorr discovers each one

-- Books that already exist in your library are flagged as duplicates and auto-skipped
+- Books that already exist in your library (or appear more than once in the scan) are flagged and start unchecked, but you can still select them to force-import

 - Unmatched books can still be imported after manually entering the metadata